 Where can I get tested at Copenhagen Airport?

 There are three different options for PCR testing in Copenhagen Airport.

 You can pay for quick tests from these two companies.
 Pre-booking is possible.

-Citizens of the Danish Realm (Denmark, Faroe Islands, and Greenland) can take a FREE test.
+Citizens of the Danish Realm (Denmark, Faroe Islands, and Greenland) and persons with a permanent address in Denmark can take a FREE test.
 Go to the test center outside the Arrival Hall (look for the signs) and line up for a PCR test.
 The result will be ready after 24 hours.

 You CANNOT board the flight to Greenland without the result of your PCR test!
 If you choose a free PCR test at the airport, we recommend you to visit Copenhagen Airport at least 24 hours before departure.
 A PCR-test result from other approved test centers will also be recognized at boarding, as long as it is max 72 hours old.

 Greenland Travel has a constant dialogue with our Greenlandic business partners.
 We have issued a number of guidelines that help them prepare for welcoming tourists again.

 Greenland has been following Denmark’s rules since the beginning of the Covid-19 pandemic.
 Moreover, Nalakkersuisut / The Greenlandic Autonomous Administration have issued their own guidelines in co-operation with the Greenlandic Health Authorities.